top of page

 Education

-• Post-Master Certification in School Counseling – Oregon State University, August 2005
+• Post-Master Certification in School Counseling – Oregon State University

-• Master of Arts in Art Therapy Counseling – Marylhurst University, June 1999
+• Master of Arts in Art Therapy Counseling – Marylhurst University

-• Bachelor of Arts in Human Services & Art – Western Washington University, December 1988
+• Bachelor of Arts in Human Services & Art – Western Washington University

 Professional Experience